-With free weights, the bent-over barbell row, sometimes referred to as the Pendlay row, is not as effective despite its popularity.
+With free weights, the bent-over barbell row, sometimes referred to as the Pendlay row when pulled from the ground, may not be as effective despite its popularity.

-Done as a pure lat exercise, the bent-over barbell row depends too much on rounding the lower back.
-This is necessary, to some extent, achieve that vital, growth-inducing stretch for superior lat thickness.
+Done as a pure lat exercise, the bent-over barbell row depends too greatly on rounding the lower back.
+This is necessary, to some extent, to achieve a growth-inducing stretch though for superior full lat thickness.

 The bent-over barbell row is also unwieldy for a close grip, requiring a wider overhand or underhand grip emphasizing scapular retraction for the trapezius and rhomboids.
 Furthermore, this allows shoulder hyperextension, transferring stress to the rear deltoid & rotator cuff muscles.

 The T-bar row, with proper form, is best done simply to hit the lats.
 Furthermore, the internal rotation hits deep muscles like the subscapularis beneath the chest.
 It’s also the best option for most trainees lifting at home.

 With an Olympic barbell, weight plates, and a corner to wedge one end of the bar, you are ready to master the T-bar row.

 If you keep your lower back arched you’ll contract upper-back muscles, but you won’t target your low central lats.
 You have to stretch the lats to ensure full development.

 Establish a stable base.

 After wedging the barbell, straddle it at the opposite end so it’s between your legs.
 Bend your knees slightly in a comfortable stance about shoulder-width apart.
 You’ll grab the barbell using the interlocked grip described further below.